 My God was too small and my pride was too big.

 Does that describe you too?
-Do you go online to look for parenting or marriage help, read a book or a blog post before asking the Holy Spirit for help?
+Do you go online to look for help in parenting or marriage, or read a book, before asking the Holy Spirit for help?

 But we can’t figure it out.
 We do need His help!

-There is nothing wrong with books, online content, or even godly mentors.
+There is nothing wrong with seeking help from books, online content, or even godly mentors.
 But the Helper wants us to go to Him first.
 Ask Him for wisdom, ideas, and guidance to the right information.

 Thankfully, God does for all of His children what He did with me.
 He patiently waits for us to realize our need.
 He knows that we will eventually see that we can’t rescue ourselves, can’t manage it all, can’t be the perfect mom, wife, or friend.